Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 Notice how you start with a ‘we’ statement?
 This reminds your counterpart that you’re working together to overcome a shared problem.
 It helps take the edge off the fact that what you’re about to say might be disappointing to them.

-The trick after delivering an ultimatum is to hold your nerve.
+Now that you've delivered your ultimatum, hold your nerve.
 There is likely to be an awkward silence while your counterpart processes what you’re saying.
 Do not fill this silence, however tempting it might be!

 So, you wait.
 And when your counterpart replies, listen carefully and plan to pause before you respond.